Ethical Obligations of Authors

 Authors are expected to adhere to the following ethical guidelines; infractions may result in the application of sanctions by the editor(s), including but not limited to the suspension or revocation of publishing privileges.

-2. When requested, the authors should make every reasonable effort to provide data, methods to other researchers.
+- When requested, the authors should make every reasonable effort to provide data and methods to other researchers.
 Authors are encouraged to submit their data to a public database, where available.

-6. It is improper for an author to submit manuscripts describing essentially the same research to more than one journal of primary publication, unless it is a resubmission of a manuscript rejected for or withdrawn from publication.
-It is generally permissible to submit a manuscript for a full paper expanding on a previously published brief preliminary account (a «communication» or «letter») of the same work.
+- It is improper for an author to submit manuscripts describing essentially the same research to more than one journal of primary publication, unless it is a resubmission of a manuscript rejected for or withdrawn from publication.
+It is generally permissible to submit a manuscript for a full paper expanding on a previously published brief preliminary account (a ‘communication’ or ‘letter’) of the same work.
 However, at the time of submission, the editor should be made aware of the earlier communication, and the preliminary communication should be cited in the manuscript.

-8. An experimental or theoretical study may sometimes justify criticism, even severe criticism, of the work of another scientist.
+- An experimental or theoretical study may sometimes justify criticism, even severe criticism, of the work of another researcher.
 When appropriate, such criticism may be offered in published papers.
 However, in no case is personal criticism considered to be appropriate.

 Ethical Obligations of Reviewers of Manuscripts

-5. Reviewers should ask the Editor for permission to discuss the paper with others for specific advice, giving names and reasons for such consultation.
+- Reviewers should ask the editor for permission to discuss the paper with others for specific advice, giving names and reasons for such consultation.

-6. Reviewers should not pass the manuscript to another to carry out the review without permission from the Editor.
+- Reviewers should not pass the manuscript to another to carry out the review without permission from the editor.

-9. Reviewers should alert the Editor to similar manuscripts published or under consideration for publication elsewhere in the event they are aware of such.
-However, it is the responsibility of the Editor, not the reviewer, to decide on the proper course of action once so informed.
+- Reviewers should alert the editor to similar manuscripts published or under consideration for publication elsewhere in the event they are aware of such.
+However, it is the responsibility of the editor, not the reviewer, to decide on the proper course of action once so informed.

 Ethical Obligations of Editors